EHR Data

 The following sets of charts (four of them) talk about average contractual obligation amounts.
 The presenter states that the contractual obligations don’t vary except that the eyeball says it ranges between $6,000 and $9,000 per month.
 If that isn’t running, I don’t know what is.
 That’s a 50% variance, 50%.
 That’s variance, but he says it doesn’t vary.
 It varies.

 Still, what are we doing with that information?
 They don’t explain what denials are.
 These contractual obligations, presumably, are included in the denials calculation.
 So CO45s is a denial?
 That’s just a contractual obligation.
 That shouldn’t be a denial.
 That’s strange, and, worse, it’s useless if not misleading.
 I’m not sure what they’re doing in this.
-They have no understanding of denials, no understanding of benchmarks.
+They have no understanding of denials, no understanding of MGMA benchmarks.

 Even with that, they have charts on the average write-off amounts and personal responsibility.
 A PR1, PR2, and PR3 is not a denial.
 Personal responsibility means how much the patient owes.
 That’s not a denial.
 Not.
 Not only does that not make any sense logically, why would you include that?
 What is that telling you?
 Okay, denials went up.
 Well, no, denials didn’t go up.
 The amount that patients owed went up—no relationship to whether or not you’ve got a denial.
 On top of that, most inner definitions don’t include that.